-There are multiple blockchain-based solutions for loyalty programs that have recently appeared in the market including Loyyal, Chain of points, LoyalCoin, and BitRewards but no one dominating player has yet emerged.
-Following the expectations of the retailing market, the implementations are mostly based on private blockchains however some are custom built (like Chain of points) or built on an open-source platform Hyperledger Fabric (like Loyyal or Wipro).
+There are multiple blockchain-based solutions for loyalty programs that have recently appeared in the market including Loyyal, Chain of points, LoyalCoin, and BitRewards, but no one dominating player has yet emerged.
+Following the expectations of the retailing market, the implementations are mostly based on private blockchains.
+However, some are custom built (like Chain of points), or built on an open-source platform Hyperledger Fabric (Loyyal and Wipro).

 Inside Hyperledger Fabric

 To understand what makes Hyperledger Fabric the most adopted open-source technology in the retail industry, let’s look at the technical features it offers to address the key requirements of retailers.